erdnaxe/assembler-explorer/README.md

-# disaweb
+# Assembler Explorer

 <img src="static/favicon.svg" align="right" width="64px"/>

-In-browser assembler and disassembler using [Capstone](https://github.com/capstone-engine/capstone) and [Keystone](https://github.com/keystone-engine/keystone).
+Interactive in-browser assembler and disassembler using [Capstone](https://github.com/capstone-engine/capstone) and [Keystone](https://github.com/keystone-engine/keystone).
 This tool focuses on simplicity and ease of use.